EdgeTX/themes/README.md

     ![Example Screenshot 3](example/ETX3.png)

 Optional:
-  - themefile_background.png (a background image for your theme)
+  - themefile_bg_480x272.png (a background image for your theme in 480 x 272 pixel resolution)
   - themefile_readme.txt (any notes or information you wish to share with your theme)

-Images should all be in PNG format, and 225 x 128 pixels in size.
+Images should all be in PNG format, and 225 x 128 pixels in size, except the optional background image.

 Please refer to the `example` folder for an example of the expected layout.